 |Required elective courses: See the Center for Translation Studies webpage for a list of appropriate courses.||8|

 |Minimum 500-level Hours Required Overall:||12|

-For additional details and requirements refer to the Graduate College Handbook.
+For additional details and requirements please refer to the Graduate College Handbook.

-Students working online will take two 4-credit hour courses per semester that will be offered sequentially, for eight weeks each.
-The courses will be asynchronous.
-Interaction with the instructor and other students will be required and facilitated through the state-of-the-art course delivery platform.
-Online students are required to keep pace with the course schedule.
+Students working online typically take 8 graduate hours courses (two 4-credit hour courses) per semester.
+Interaction with the instructor and other students will be required and facilitated through the online course delivery platform.
+The entire online program may be completed without ever coming to campus.

 Applicants are encouraged to explore student loans and opportunities for funding through national government sources or private sources.

-Please consult the University of Illinois Graduate College website “Funding and Employment” tab for further information on loans, grants, and student employment.
+Please consult the “Funding and Employment” tab on the website of the Graduate College at the University of Illinois for further information on loans, grants, and student employment.

 Read a story in LASNews about the Center for Translation Studies' MA program.